Framer Speed Optimization: The Ultimate Guide (2026)

 • Use mobile-specific navigation menus to avoid excessive load times.

-Want to ensure your Framer site is fully optimised?
+Want to ensure your Framer site is fully optimized?
 Check out How to Conduct a Comprehensive Performance Audit on Your Framer Website.

 Written By